 Contest of Champions Summoners, Heroes, and Villains

 The Collector has gathered heroes and villains from across the galaxy, which he simply calls Champions.
 They are all trapped as a part of his collection.
 Also part of the contest are those called “Summoners”.
 Summoners are the players and they get to collect champions throughout the game.
-Champions come with star ratings to indicate their overall power, but they can also level up as they are used which gives then additional hit points and allows them to deal higher amounts of damage.
+Champions come with star ratings to indicate their overall power, but they can also level up as they are used which gives them additional hit points and allows them to deal higher amounts of damage.
 Stars range from one star to five, with one being the lowest starter heroes and five being the ultimate in power.
 Even once a champion has reached their maximum level, they can still become more powerful by ‘ranking up’ or by getting duplicated.
 Duplicating happens when a Summoner collects multiple of the same hero.
 Heroes can be obtained through quests, arenas, or by opening Crystals.

 Contest of Champions Battles